Airbus is developing a simplified, lie-flat business class seat for A320-family aircraft, utilizing existing economy-seat structures.

 The sofa seat’s main support structure is derived from an existing, certificated economy seat by Italian manufacturer Geven.

-Airbus designed the concept with Geven, but it could also work with another seat supplier, Martinez-Martin says.
-The intellectual property is Airbus’s.
+Martinez-Martin says Airbus designed the concept with Geven but could also work with another seat supplier.
+Airbus owns the intellectual property.

 She says, however, that Airbus intends to include the seat in the airframer’s buyer-furnished equipment catalog by 2021.